 Generally speaking, if you can afford the initial down payment required when buying Dubai real estate, purchasing a property is far more advantageous than renting.
 Dubai’s rental market is competitive and often claimed by many to be over-valued.

-Anglo Pacific has been shipping to Dubai for over 30 years,’ becoming full au fait with the Emirate, its port’s and the quickest, most efficient ways to get your personal effects alongside you.
+Anglo Pacific has been shipping to Dubai for over 30 years,’ becoming au fait with the Emirate, its port’s and the quickest, most efficient ways to get your personal effects to you.
 For more information on how we can make your migration easy when you buy a house in Dubai, contact us on 0800 633 5445, or use the form below and we will be in touch!